 The VA has proven time and again that veterans are not always put first in their health care.
 Read more stories of corruption, manipulation, and mistreatment at the hands of the VA.

 Wait times and appointment backlogs will only grow unless the VA implements the VA MISSION Act as it was intended, allowing veterans the option to receive care via community providers.
-In addition to ensuring adequate network capacity to meet the needs of the veteran population, Congress should also keep a close eye on VA and community care wait times to make sure wait times are being calculated correctly, appointments are being completed and veterans can get the care they need in a timely manner.
+In addition to ensuring adequate network capacity to meet the needs of the veteran population, Congress should also keep a close eye on VA and community care wait times to make sure they are being calculated correctly, appointments are being completed, and veterans can get the care they need in a timely manner.

 But Washington needs to hear from you!